 Tai Chi Highly Recommended

 Doctors at the Arthritis Foundation report that Tai chi is an effective type of exercise for those with tender joints and arthritis.
 Tai chi is a low impact traditional Chinese marital art form.
 Like yoga, Tai chi combines

 - meditation with

 - deep breathing and

 - muscle tone and

 In short, the gentle and body-conscious nature of tai chi relieves chronic pain and increases energy and endurance.

-Having discussed the benefits of ten best types of exercise for overweight people with signs of arhritis, it is also necessary to warn you off those types of exercise that can do more damage than good, especially when you carry excess weight.
+Having discussed the benefits of ten best types of exercise for people with signs of arthritis, it is also necessary to warn you off those types of exercise that can do more damage than good, especially when you carry excess weight.
 So which types of exercise should you avoid?

 Types of Exercise to Avoid